-With the iPhone 14 series announced on September 14 in India, Apple unveiled so many features included with the series. iOS 16 was also announced, initially showcased at WWDC (Worldwide Developers Conference) event in June 2022. iOS arrived with several new features and improvements to its previous generation iOS 15, like redesigned lock screen, new widgets, widgets on the lock screen, iMessage application extra features, battery percentage on the status bar, Clean Energy Charging, etc.
+With the iPhone 14 series announced on September 14 in India, Apple unveiled many features included with the series. iOS 16 was also announced, initially showcased at the WWDC (Worldwide Developers Conference) event in June 2022. iOS arrived with several new features and improvements to its previous generation, iOS 15, like a redesigned lock screen, new widgets, widgets on the lock screen, iMessage application extra features, battery percentage on the status bar, Clean Energy Charging, etc.

 Apart from the above cool features, the iPhone 14 Pro variants got to experience some extra cool features this time.
-The differentiation from the standard variants (iPhone 14, iPhone 14 Plus) includes a new chipset, better camera, dual-frequency GPS, Satellite connectivity features, etc. But American Tech Giant has limited some features with some countries and regions.
+The differentiation from the standard variants (iPhone 14, iPhone 14 Plus) includes a new chipset, better camera, dual-frequency GPS, Satellite connectivity features, etc. However, American Tech Giant has limited some features to some countries and regions.
 Satellite Connectivity is one of them.

 What is Satellite Connectivity?